-AmeriCorps is a national network of service programs that provides Americans of all ages and backgrounds with full- and part-time opportunities to serve their communities and help grassroots organizations meet local needs.
+AmeriCorps is a national network of service programs that provide Americans of all ages and backgrounds with full- and part-time opportunities to serve their communities and help grassroots organizations meet local needs.

 Nevada Volunteers administers AmeriCorps*Nevada, which pairs members with nonprofits, public agencies and faith-based and community organizations to help them tackle social challenges.
 AmeriCorps*Nevada members strengthen Nevada communities as part of a national service movement.